Mississippi Joe Callicott

+Biography

+Early career

-Callicott was born in Nesbit, Mississippi, United States.
-In 1929 he played second guitar in Garfield Akers' duet recording, "Cottonfield Blues", and in 1930 he recorded "Fare Thee Well Blues" and "Traveling Mama Blues" for the Brunswick label.
-His "Love Me Baby Blues" has been covered by various artists, for example by Ry Cooder under the title "France Chance".
-Some of his 1967 recordings (recorded by the music historian, George Mitchell) were released on LP by Arhoolie Records in 1969, and some were re-released in 2003, on the Fat Possum record label.
+Callicott was born in the small town of Nesbit, Mississippi, United States.
+In 1929, he played second guitar in Garfield Akers' duet recording, "Cottonfield Blues", and in 1930, he recorded "Fare Thee Well Blues" and "Traveling Mama Blues" for Brunswick Records.
+His "Love Me Baby Blues" has been covered by various artists–– for example, by Ry Cooder, under the title "France Chance".

+Later years

 He served as a mentor to the guitarist Kenny Brown when Brown was ten years old.

+Some of Callicott's 1967 recordings, which were recorded by music historian George Mitchell, were released in LP format by Arhoolie Records in 1969.
+Additionally, some were re-released in 2003 on the Fat Possum record label.

-Joe Callicott is buried in the Mount Olive Baptist Church Cemetery in Nesbit, Mississippi.
-On April 29, 1995, a memorial headstone was placed on his grave arranged by the Mt.
-Zion Memorial Fund with the help of Kenny Brown and financed by Chris Strachwitz, Arhoolie Records and John Fogerty.
+Joe Callicott is buried in the Mount Olive Baptist Church Cemetery in his hometown of Nesbit.
+On April 29, 1995, a memorial headstone was placed on his grave, arranged by the Mt.
+Zion Memorial Fund with the help of Kenny Brown and financed by Chris Strachwitz, Arhoolie Records, and John Fogerty.
 Callicott's original marker, a simple paving stone which read simply "JOE", was subsequently donated by his family to the Delta Blues Museum in Clarksdale, Mississippi.
-At the ceremony the Mount Zion Fund presented Callicott's wife Doll with a check from Arhoolie Records for royalties earned from a CD reissue of Callicott's work.
+At the ceremony, the Mount Zion Fund presented Callicott's wife Doll with a check from Arhoolie Records for royalties earned from a CD reissue of Callicott's work.